Skip to content

 • a single volume can be mounted to multiple sandboxes

-Daytona provides methods to create volumes using the Daytona Dashboard ↗ or programmatically using the Daytona Python, TypeScript, Ruby, Go SDKs, CLI, or API.
+Daytona provides methods to create volumes using the Daytona Dashboard ↗ or programmatically using the Daytona Python, TypeScript, Ruby, Go, Java SDKs, CLI, or API.

 For persistent per-user, per-tenant, or per-workspace storage, use one shared volume per use case, environment, or project (for example a volume for staging and another for production), and set a dedicated subpath when you create each sandbox.
 The sandbox sees only that prefix inside the volume; it cannot access sibling subpaths.